danielout/Screeps-BourbonBots/README.md

+# BourbonBots

+This was built using the screeps typescript starter.
+Anything that's good can be attributed to that, anything that's stupid can be attributed to me.

 # Screeps Typescript Starter

 Screeps Typescript Starter is a starting point for a Screeps AI written in Typescript.
 It provides everything you need to start writing your AI whilst leaving `main.ts` as empty as possible.